sayjeyhi/presentation-i18n/slides.md

 > Also known as **i18n**

 Locale code is used to identify a specific language or region.
-Standardized locale codes are a combination of a language code and a country code.
+ISO standardized locale codes are a combination of a language code and a country code.

 **Examples:**

 - en-US (English, United States)
 - fr-FR (French, France)
-- es-ES (Spanish, Spain)
+- be-NL (Belgium, Netherlands)
-- de-DE (German, Germany)
+- be-FR (Belgium, France)

 So: